-In 2001, he co-founded The Climate Talks Project in 2001 along with Professor William Moomaw of the Fletcher School at Tufts University.
+In 2001, he co-founded The Climate Talks Project along with Professor William Moomaw of the Fletcher School at Tufts University.
 This group has convened scholars, business leaders, NGO activists, journalists and concerned citizens to discuss effective means of mobilizing civil society to respond to the evolving global climate crisis.

 Weiskel convened the Cambridge Climate Research Associates (CCRA) and founded Food-Matters.tv and EcoJustice.tv to provide current news and information to students and fellow faculty working in the realm of environmental science, environmental ethics, and the conditions required for free and objective inquiry into the environmental future facing the human community.
 Weiskel consults with schools, universities, corporations, municipalities, and national governments to create on-site and online training programs to help them envision the necessary transformations we must all now undertake to enable the human community to move to a post carbon-fueled world.